Handling handlers

 </html>

-FastHTML allows you to define custom exception handlers.
-In this example we defined a custom 404 (Not Found) handler function _not_found, which returns a Div component with the text ‘nope’.
+FastHTML allows you to define custom exception handlers – in this case, a custom 404 (Not Found) handler function _not_found, which returns a Div component with the text ‘nope’.